- What is KYC?

 - One photograph

-What are the types of Know Your Customer (KYC)?
+What are the Types of KYC (Know Your Customer)?

 The Reserve Bank of India made the Know Your Customer process mandatory.
 This came into force in 2004.
 As per the KYC regulations, every customer has to undergo the process while opening an account with the financial institution.